wilmawixtrom/we1-project-wilmawixtrom/time-report.md

   - Changed my nav-element and made it better.
 Decided to take away one category and fixed the element with flexbox insted of with margin and padding.
   - Tried to make the header-element fit on all screen sizes.

+2026-05-23 16:01 Worked for 1 hour and 10 minutes.
+  - Changed the header on the homepage because it didn't feel proffesional.